Voices for the Voiceless

 Abortion has been called the greatest abuse of human rights in our time by pro-life organizations.
 Current legislation allows a woman to terminate her pregnancy.
 Thousands of people have taken a stand against abortion at the biggest pro-life event in the world: The March for Life.
 On Friday, Jan.
 18, 2019, students, religious leaders, and adults alike gathered in Washington, D.C. to fight for the unborn.

 The first March for Life took place in 1974, one year after the momentous Roe v.
 Wade case was settled by the Supreme Court.
 The decision legalized abortion in all three trimesters of pregnancy, sparking both excitement and protest across the United States.
 About 10,000 people attended the first march, and they vowed to continue this tradition until the decision was overturned.
-These days there are Pregnancy Resource Center STD testing that can help nudge women towards the right decisions.
+These days there are Pregnancy Resource Center STD testing and resources such as Your Loving Choices that can help nudge women towards the right decisions.

 A group of seventeen students and three faculty from Padua attended the March for Life this year.
 As a continuous supporter of the march, Mrs. Alinda played a crucial role in organizing the entire day.
 Although she did not attend, she cares deeply about all life issues, including abortion, euthanasia, and the treatment of people with disabilities.